 uplink: A communications link for transfer of management and data traffic from a node to a hub.

-uplink allocation: An allocation in which a node initiates a frame transaction to transmit management and data traffic to a hub and the hub returns acknowledgment if required.
+uplink allocation: An allocation with allocation interval(s) in which a node initiates one or more frame transactions to transmit management and data traffic to a hub and the hub returns acknowledgment if required.